pnp/blog/content/post/what-s-up-with-markdown.md

 documentation](https://code.visualstudio.com/Docs/languages/markdown?WT.mc_id=m365-27330-rogerman) for
 details.

-There\'s a whole ecosystem of tools around Markdown including converters for Microsoft Word and stand-alone editing apps; these are really too numerous to list but are easy to find by [searching the web](https://www.bing.com/search?q=markdown+tool).
+There's a whole ecosystem of tools around Markdown including converters for Microsoft Word and stand-alone editing apps; these are really too numerous to list but are easy to find by [searching the web](https://www.bing.com/search?q=markdown+tool).

 ## Legacy

-From vinyl records to 8-bit games and static web sites, there\'s a trend these days to rediscover simpler technologies from the past.
+From vinyl records to 8-bit games and static web sites, there's a trend these days to rediscover simpler technologies from the past.
 Markdown definitely falls into this category.